MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/use-a-cloud-based-distribution-point.md

 -   You can configure Configuration Manager to alert you when **thresholds** for client downloads meet or exceed monthly limits.

--   In addition, you can  use peer caching (BranchCache) to help reduce the number of data transfers from cloud-based distribution points by clients.
-Configuration Manager clients that are configured for Windows BranchCache can transfer content by using cloud-based distribution points.
+-   In addition, you can  use peer caching (Windows BranchCache) to help reduce the number of data transfers from cloud-based distribution points by clients.
+Configuration Manager clients that are configured for BranchCache can transfer content by using cloud-based distribution points.

 **Options:**